tinode/chat/README.md

 * iOS client bindings and client.
 * Video and other media transfer.
-* End to end encryption with [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) for one-on-one messaging and undecided method for group mesaging.
+* End to end encryption with [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) for one-on-one messaging and undecided method for group messaging.
 * Group messaging with unlimited number of members with bearer token access control.
-* Failover/hot standby/replication.
+* Hot standby.
 * Federation.
 * Different levels of message persistence (from strict persistence to "store until delivered" to purely ephemeral messaging).
 * Support for binary wire protocol.